SM9276/swen-261/docs/DesignDoc.md

 A helper can choose from Orphan needs(Cupboard)
 Orphan Needs are stored in the Inventory
 Checkout Updates Inventory
-Admin can Add/remove/edit shopping cart
+Admin can Add/remove/edit funding basket
 A helper is a User
-A helper can view/edit their shopping cart.
-A Helper can pay to checkout their shopping cart User can log in using a Username
+A helper can view/edit their funding basket.
+A Helper can pay to checkout their funding basket User can log in using a Username
 User can View Website
 Website displays Orphan Needs(Cupboard)
-Shopping Cart(Funding Basket) proceeds to checkout Username saves in a UserFile
+Funding Basket(Funding Basket) proceeds to checkout Username saves in a UserFile
-The UserFile restores the ShoppingCart
-Products(Needs) has Food and Supplies
+The UserFile restores the FundingBasket Products(Needs) has Food and Supplies
 Donations have Food, Money Donations, Supplies
 Both Products(needs) and Donations are stored in Statics Page.